DanceTime’s Dance Resources: In this section, we include links to DanceTime’s dance resources to help guide you on your dancing journey.

 DanceTime’s Dance Resources:

-Dance Styles: Here we will feature all the different types of dance styles (genres), which will include every type of dance by name, e.g. waltz, kizomba, belly dance, country western two step, zumba, pole dance, etc.
+Types of Dance Styles: Here we will feature all the different types of dance styles (genres).
+For example, we include every type of dance by name, e.g. waltz, kizomba, belly dance, country western two step, zumba, pole dance, etc.

-Dance Videos: This showcases a variety of video clips in three categories: performance, techniques and step patterns.
+Dance Videos: This showcases a variety of video clips in three categories.
+Categories include performance, dance techniques and step patterns.

-Dance Competitions: Here we include information on dance competitions, conventions, festivals, dancesport and dance cruises.
+Dance Competitions: Here we include information on dance competitions, conventions, festivals and dancesport.
 The focus is on partner dance styles but includes some folk dance and other types of dance festivals.

-DanceTime’s Newsletter is a bi-monthly newsletter with awesome video clips of best of web dance performances from all over the world.
-Article and video blogs for different dance genres including the history, characteristics, video clips and more.
-Also, events like world dance festivals, conventions and competition information will be included.
+DanceTime’s Newsletter is a bi-monthly newsletter with awesome video clips.
+We feature some of the best of web dance performances from all over the world.
+Also, we feature article and video blogs for different dance genres including the history, characteristics, video clips and more.
+Additionally, events like world dance festivals, conventions and competition information will be included.
 Our goal is to eventually send out our DT Newsletter weekly!

 Our Dance Resources